-MassHealth CarePlus Covered Services Health CarePlus Covered Services Prior authorization required for some or all of the services?
-Reference Reference required for some or all of the services?
-Vision Services Vision Care - Includes: Comprehensive eye exams once every year for members under 21 and once every 24 months for members 21 and over, and whenever medically necessary Vision training Ocular prosthesis; contacts, when medically necessary, as a medical treatment for a medical condition such as keratoconus Bandage lenses Prescription and dispensing of ophthalmic materials, including eyeglasses and other visual aids, excluding contacts Yes Pharmacy Services - See copay information at the end d of this section.
-Over-the-counter medicines No No Prescription drugs Yes No Behavioral Health Services - Non 24-hour Diversiona ry Services Community Support Program (CSP) - Services delivered by a community-based, mobile, multi-disciplinary team.
+MassHealth CarePlus Covered Services Prior Referral required for some or all of the services?
+Vision Services Vision Care - Includes: Comprehensive eye exams once every year for members under 21 and once every 24 months for members 21 and over, and whenever medically necessary Vision training Ocular prosthesis; contacts, when medically necessary, as a medical treatment for a medical condition such as keratoconus Bandage lenses Prescription and dispensing of ophthalmic materials, including eyeglasses and other visual aids, excluding contacts Yes Pharmacy Services Over-the-counter medicines No No Prescription drugs Yes No Behavioral Health Services - Non 24-hour Diversiona ry Services Community Support Program (CSP) - Services delivered by a community-based, mobile, multi-disciplinary team.
 These services help members with a long-standing mental health or substance use disorder diagnosis.
 Services support members, and their families, who are at increased medical risk, and children and adolescents whose behavioral health issues impact how well they can function at home or in the community.
-Services include outreach and supportive services. community-based, mobile, multi-disciplinary team. se services help members with a long-standing mental sh or substance use disorder diagnosis.
-Services support abbers, and their families, who are at increased medical and children and adolescents whose behavioral health ses impact how well they can function at home or in the Intensive Outpatient Program (IOP) - A clinically intensive service that follows a discharge from an inpatient stay and helps members avoid readmission to an inpatient service and help move back to the community.
+Services include outreach and supportive services. nental es support medical al health or in the Intensive Outpatient Program (IOP) - A clinically intensive service that follows a discharge from an inpatient stay and helps members avoid readmission to an inpatient service and help move back to the community.
 The service provides coordinated treatment using a range of specialists.
 No No